Get your walking shoes on and discover the many benefits of walking.

 9. Helping a good cause.

 Many Southern cities host 5K and 10K races — most allow walkers — that raise money for nonprofit groups.
 Google the name of your city and 5Ks or 10Ks and you’ll likely find a list of races that benefit charity causes.
+Maybe even find some running clubs to share your goal with other like-minded people.
 Preparing for a walk of this distance is great motivation to walk most days, and you’ll see your stamina grow quickly.

 10. Getting to know your city’s natural beauty.